Paul Ben-Victor

 is an American actor.
-He is best known for playing Greek mobster Spiros "Vondas" Vondopoulos on the HBO drama series The Wire, Alan Gray in Entourage (2005–2008), and Ray in Body Parts (1991).
+He is best known for playing Greek mobster Spiros "Vondas" Vondopoulos on the HBO drama series The Wire, Alan Gray in Entourage (2005–2008), Ray in Body Parts (1991) and recently as Antaan in the DC Universe superhero crime neo-Western thriller series Lanterns.

-Early life
+Early life and education

-Ben-Victor was born in New York City, the son of Victor and Leah Friedman.
+Ben-Victor was born in New York City, the son of photographer Victor Friedman and playwright Leah Kornfeld Friedman.
+Organizational psychologist Stew Friedman is his brother.
 He is Jewish.
 He grew up in Flatbush, Brooklyn, where he attended Midwood High School before graduating from Carnegie Mellon University in Pittsburgh, where he studied theater.

 Career

+After attending Carnegie Mellon University, he made his theater debut at the Nuyorican Poets Cafe on New York's lower east side with Miguel Pinero and Reinaldo Povod.
 Ben-Victor debuted on the small screen in 1987 in the television film Blood Vows: The Story of a Mafia Wife and on an episode of Cagney & Lacey.

-Ben-Victor has been featured on many television cop dramas like FBI, Monk and CSI, and also had a recurring role as two-bit con man Steve Richards on three episodes of NYPD Blue from 1994 to 1997.
+He has been featured on many television cop dramas like FBI, Monk and CSI, and also had a recurring role as two-bit con man Steve Richards on three episodes of NYPD Blue from 1994 to 1997.
 He also appeared as Steve Richards on a 1998 episode of the short-lived police drama Brooklyn South.

 Ben-Victor had a starring role in the Sci-Fi Channel television show The Invisible Man, alongside Vincent Ventresca.
 The two later guest starred together on the hit TV show Las Vegas.
 They were reunited again on an episode of the new USA Network series In Plain Sight ("Hoosier Daddy"), on which Ben-Victor has a supporting role.
 He was cast in important roles on HBO dramas The Wire (as mobster Spiros "Vondas" Vondopoulos) and Entourage, as well as making a 2006 appearance as Coach Lou on My Name Is Earl.
 He portrayed Moe Howard in the 2000 television film The Three Stooges.

-Ben-Victor has roles in the films The Irishman (2019), The Banker (2020), and Last Looks (2022).
+He had roles in the films The Irishman (2019), The Banker (2020), and Last Looks (2022).

-He has co-written stage plays with his mother, including Club Soda and The Good Steno.
+Ben-Victor has co-written stage plays with his mother, including Club Soda and The Good Steno.